 The State of Maryland has a two-tier system of massage therapists.

-In both tiers students are required to attend an approved massage training program of at least 500 contact hours of training which includes at least 100 contact hours of anatomy and physiology.
-Anne Arundel Community College's massage program far exceeds those minimum requirements.
-In both tiers applicants are required to have passed one of the National Certification Board for Therapeutic Massage and Bodywork exams (NCETMB, NCETM or NESL) or the Federation of State Massage Board's exam (MBLex).
+In both tiers students are required to attend an approved massage training program of at least 600 contact hours of training which includes at least 100 contact hours of anatomy and physiology.
+Anne Arundel Community College's massage program is approved by the Maryland Board of Chiropractic and Massage Therapy Examiners.
+In both tiers applicants are required to have passed a board approved licensing exam such as the Federation of State Massage Board's exam (MBLEx).

 The two tiers are as follows:

 - Licensed Massage Therapists (LMTs) are permitted to practice massage therapy anywhere.
 Only LMTs may practice as employees in a healthcare setting.
 Examples of healthcare settings include doctors’ offices, clinics, hospitals, etc. LMTs may also give referrals to other healthcare practitioners.
-Applicants for state certification must have at least 60 credit hours in any subject from an approved school and which may include the credits from your massage training at AACC.
+Applicants for state licensure must have at least 60 credit hours from an institution of higher education of which a minimum of 24 credit hours shall have been in basic and applied science courses related to health care.
+The credits from your massage training at AACC will fulfill this requirement.